 How do you start a commercial cleaning business in 2026?

-To start a commercial cleaning business in 2026, register the entity, secure public liability and workers comp, buy the minimum kit (commercial vacuums, floor pads, microfibre, chemicals), set your hourly rate at $35-$55, and win your first contracts using the neighbour strategy — anchor on any single building you can land, then expand outward across the surrounding precinct where one facility manager often controls many sites.
-Scayled is the prospecting tool operators use to scan outward from each anchor and pull verified facility-manager contacts in 90 seconds.
+I talk to cleaning operators every week who are just getting started, and the pattern is always the same: register the entity, get public liability and workers comp sorted, buy the minimum kit (commercial vacuums, floor pads, microfibre, chemicals), set your hourly rate at $35-$55, and then win your first contracts using the neighbour strategy.
+Anchor on any single building you can land, then expand outward across the surrounding precinct where one facility manager often controls many sites.
+I built Scayled after watching new operators spend entire weekends researching one precinct by hand.
+Now they scan outward from each anchor and pull verified facility-manager contacts in 90 seconds.
 First-touch reply rates run 8 to 15 percent versus under 1 percent on generic cold lists.

 The legal and insurance foundation